PaddlePaddle/Paddle/doc/design/initialization.md

 ## Challenge

-1. Init operator should be run once during initialization.
+1. Init operator should be run once and only one; otherwise, every iteration would clear the parameters.
 1. Init operator should not be run during training.

 ## Solution